MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsRegion.md

 ###
 None.
-New-CsClsRegion does not accept pipelined input.

-###
-None.
 The New-CsClsRegion cmdlet does not accept pipelined input.

 ## OUTPUTS

-###
-New-CsClsRegion creates new instances of the Microsoft.Rtc.Management.WritableConfig.Settings.CentralizedLogging.Region#Decorated object.

 ###
 The New-CsClsRegion cmdlet creates new instances of the Microsoft.Rtc.Management.WritableConfig.Settings.CentralizedLogging.Region#Decorated object.